-Participants: The course was offered to 30 producers from the Province of Herrera, who are participating in the project "Sustainable Livestock in the Middle and Lower Watersheds of the Santa María River as a Measure of Adaptation to Climate Change."
+Participants: The course was offered to a total of 20 participants.
+Eighteen producers were from the Province of Herrera, who are participating in the project "Sustainable Livestock in the Middle and Lower Watersheds of the Santa María River as a Measure of Adaptation to Climate Change."
 In addition, two GEMAS technicians attended the course to receive further training on silvopastoral systems and the farm management planning tool.